2021, a year of great churn in the job market

 About 30% of those in the job market said they had either moved to a new job or were contemplating a job switch, while 14% had either left their job or were planning to do so soon to take a break, the survey found.
 Those below 40 years of age were far more likely to change jobs or opt for a job-break.
 The trend was less distinct across income and education groups.

-But as testified by industry attrition data, the greatest churn took place in the technology sector.
+But as testified by industry attrition data, the greatest churn took place in the technology sector (https://www.livemint.com/companies/news/amid-rising-revenues-it-cos-must-crack-the-talent-code-in-2022-11640670219014.html).
 Around 37% professionals in IT companies have already changed jobs or plan to do so.
 E-commerce and digital service companies such as Uber and Swiggy were next (34%).

 Work-life balance